April 20, 2017

 MDH provides funding to many community-based programs throughout Minnesota to serve people who are more often affected by STDs, HIV and hepatitis C infections.
 These programs provide Minnesotans with prevention education, testing services, support for people who need care and sterile syringe access.

 The Community Restoring Urban Youth Sexual Health (CRUSH) coalition will host its third annual STI Testing Day on Tuesday, April 25.
 The coalition and MDH urge teenagers and young adults to get tested for STDs on this date to honor the observance.
-A complete list of participating clinic locations providing free testing on April 25 is available at CRUSH.
+A complete list of participating clinic locations providing free testing on April 25 is available at CRUSH (obsolete link removed).

 More information, as well as the complete Minnesota 2016 Surveillance Reports for STDs, HIV and hepatitis C, can be found on the MDH website: